skillrepos/k8s-dev-v2/codespace-labs.md

 k apply -f storage.yaml
 ```

 7. Now that we have the storage objects instantiated in the namespace, we need to update our spec to use the values from it.
-In the file the change would be to add the lines in bold in the container’s spec area (**you do not need to make changes for this step**):
+In the file the change would be to add the lines from **volumeMounts** on in the container’s spec area (**you do not need to make changes for this step**):

 ```
          spec: